On the multiplicity of arrangements of congruent zones on the sphere: Introduction and Results

-We note that Theorem~\ref{thm:main} and an implicit version of Theorem~\ref{thm:ujmain} were proved by Frankl, Nagy and Nasz\'odi \cite{FNN2016} for the case $d=3$.
+We note that Theorem~\ref{thm:main} and an implicit version of Theorem~\ref{thm:ujmain} were proved by Frankl, Nagy and Nasz\'odi for the case $d=3$, see \cite[Theorem~1.5 and Theorem~1.6]{FNN2016} and also the proof of Theorem~1.5 therein.
 They provided two independent proofs, one of which is a probabilistic argument and the other one uses the concept of VC-dimension.
 We further add that the weaker upper bound of $O(\sqrt{n})$ on the minimum multiplicity of coverings of $S^2$ was posed as an exercise in the 2015 Mikl\'os Schweitzer Mathematical Competition \cite{KN2015} by A. Bezdek, F. Fodor, V. V\'\i gh and T. Zarn\'ocz (cf. Exercise 7).

 Our proofs of Theorems~\ref{thm:ujmain} and \ref{thm:main} are based on the probabilistic argument of Frankl, Nagy and Nasz\'odi \cite{FNN2016}, which we modified in such a way that it works in all dimensions.
 In the course of the proof we also give an upper estimate for the constant $A_d$ whose order of magnitude is $O(d)$.